 The St George Foundation on BBC News at Six, 16 January 2015:

 (used with permission)

-Over 1 in 4 of the nation's orphans are under the care of St George Foundation.
+Over 1 in 4 of the nation's orphans are under the care of the St George Foundation.

-See more TV and radio media coverage of St George Foundation's ebola response.
+See more TV and radio media coverage of the St George Foundation's Ebola response.

-St George DO NOT receive funds from the national campaigns or UK government for this vital work.
+The St George Foundation DOES NOT receive funds from national campaigns or the UK government for its vital work.

-To support each child costs £200.
-To continue our work we need your help.
+To support each child costs the charity £5/day, which includes the provision of food, shelter, medical care and enrollment at a local school.
+However, to continue our work we need your help.

 or send cheques made payable to the 'St George Foundation' to:

 St George Foundation, Haze-Lea, Hill Pound, Swanmore, Hants SO32 2UN (please write 'Ebola Crisis' on the back of the cheque).

 Many thanks from all of us at the St George Foundation.